 Inform the DANA committee by noon of the day of the match at the latest.

-Fulfil both umpiring commitments - failure to do so will result in a loss of 5 points and a £20 fine (Penalties 10.5).
+Fulfil both umpiring commitments - failure to do so will result in a loss of 5 points and incur a £20 fine (Penalties 10.5).

 Pay both match fees